 ARP spoofing is when an attacker modifies the ARP table on a victim’s machine so that all traffic meant for the router is sent to the attacker’s machine instead.
 This allows the attacker to see all of the victim’s traffic, including passwords and other sensitive information.

-How to prevent Spoofing
+How to prevent spoofing

-Well, that actually depends on the type of spoofing attack.
+Well, that depends on the type of spoofing attack.
 Of the 4 types of spoofing attacks listed above, email spoofing is the only one that can be prevented with anti-spoofing measures.

 For DNS and IP spoofing, you’ll need to implement security measures at the network level, like firewalls and intrusion detection/prevention systems.
 And for ARP spoofing, you’ll need to use ARP poisoning detection tools.

 Fortunately, most people will never have to worry about DNS, IP, or ARP spoofing attacks.
 Unless you’re a network administrator or security professional, you probably don’t have to worry about these types of attacks.
 But email spoofing is a different story.
-Email spoofing is the most common type of spoofing attack and it’s also the easiest to prevent.
+Email spoofing is the most common type of attack and is also the easiest to prevent.

 How to prevent email Spoofing attacks?